suhasdatascience/upper-body-pose-recognisation/README.md

 Output:
 Finally what you get is a collection of human sets, where each human is a set of parts, where each part contains its index, its relative coordinates and its score.

+run python inference.py -- imgpath /path/to/your/img to test